mwhite05/mum/README.md

 `mum update`

 If you installed to `/var/www/html` then you would change directories to `cd /var/www` then run `mum update`

+Need to feel confident that the code is deployed in full with no extraneous files in the primary target area?
+Run `mum update clean`

+Is it time to update to a new branch/tag/hash?
+Well you could manually modify the `mumi.json` file but as of 0.2.7-alpha you can run `mum update <commitish>`.
+Alternately run `mum update "#<commitish>"`.

+If you need to run a clean and provide a new commit-ish then run: `mum update <commitish> clean` or `mum update "#<commitish>" clean`

 <h3 id="configuration">Configuration</h3>